Consumers Control

-Karafka Pro offers powerful capabilities for directly managing consumer processes.
-These management features, accessible via the Web UI, allow administrators to interact with the consumer processes in real time to maintain optimal performance and address issues swiftly.
-Commanding includes tracing consumers for detailed state information, quieting consumers to reduce activity, and stopping them when necessary.
+Karafka offers capabilities for controlling and managing consumers at both process and partition levels.
+These management features, accessible via the Web UI, allow administrators to interact with consumer processes in real-time to maintain optimal performance and address issues.

 Quiet and Stop Commands Limitation

-Quiet and Stop commands do not function with Karafka processes operating in embedded or swarm mode.
+Quiet and Stop commands do not function with Karafka processes operating in Embedded or Swarm mode.
 This limitation arises because, in these modes, the Karafka process itself is not directly responsible for its state management.

 Configuration